iSOLveIT/protege_owl/_sources/index.rst.txt

 2. Select the Pizza class.

 3 Click on the (+) icon next to the SubClass Of field in the Description view.
-This time let’s use the Data restriction tab.
+This time let's use the Data restriction tab.
 Navigate to and select hasCaloricContent in the Restricted property view.
 In the Restriction filler view scroll down to xsd:integer and select it.
 The Restriction type should be set to the default which is Some.
-If it isn’t use the menu to change it.
+If it isn't use the menu to change it.
 Your UI should look like figure 5.6.
 Click OK.

-4. Note that you also could have selected Exactly 1 because a Pizza can only have one caloric content but since you already defined the property to be functional this isn’t necessary and either Some or Exactly 1 have the same effect.
+4. Note that you also could have selected Exactly 1 because a Pizza can only have one caloric content but since you already defined the property to be functional this isn't necessary and either Some or Exactly 1 have the same effect.
 Just as Protégé usually provides several ways to enter the same information in the user interface OWL often provides different ways to provide the same information in your model.
 The nice thing is